TL;DR

 Intermediary Bank Fee ($5)

-Out of the original $215.97 sent by Google, a $5 intermediary bank fee was deducted during transit, leaving $210.97 upon arrival at Hana Bank.
-This is a standard fee charged during international wire transfers and is separate from local bank charges.
+Of the original $215.97 sent by Google, a $5 intermediary bank fee was deducted in transit, leaving $210.97 by the time it reached Hana Bank.
+This is a standard fee charged during international transfers, separate from the local bank’s own charges.

 A Receipt Fee of ~$10 ($6.81)